codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ![Comment suggesting a fix on GitHub](images/github-integration-suggest-fixes.png)

 !!! note
-    This feature is in early access and has the following limitations:
+    This feature is in early access and has the following limitations for now:

-    -   The only supported Git providers are GitHub Cloud and GitHub Enterprise
+    -   The only supported Git providers are GitHub Cloud and GitHub Enterprise.
-    -   The only tool that suggests fixes is ESLint for JavaScript
+    -   The only tool that suggests fixes is ESLint for JavaScript.
+However, we're planning to support suggestions from more tools.
-    -   The author of the comments is the user that enabled the GitHub integration for the Codacy repository
+    -   Because of a limitation from GitHub, the author of the comments is the user that enabled the GitHub integration and not Codacy.

     📢 [Let us know](mailto:support@codacy.com?subject=Feedback on Suggest fixes) what you think about this feature!